Daniel Penny arrives at Manhattan Criminal Court after a break...

 • City medical examiner Dr. Cynthia Harris is also scheduled to return to the stand Friday.
 She is expected to be the prosecution's last witness.

-Penny, however, appeared to be applying a combination of chokehold restraints, Caballer told the court — "blood choke" which applies pressure to the carotid arteries on either side of the neck shutting off blood flow to the head and an "air choke," which is not taught in the military because it places pressure on the trachea and can cause injury or death.
+Penny, however, appeared to be applying a combination of chokehold restraints, Caballer told the court — "blood choke," which applies pressure to the carotid arteries on either side of the neck shutting off blood flow to the head and an "air choke," which is not taught in the military because it places pressure on the trachea and can cause injury or death.

-Caballer told the court that Penny had reached the third tier of proficiency in martial arts training — a green belt — becoming expert in different types of blood chokeholds — also known as sleeper holds — during his time in the service.
+Caballer told the court Penny had reached the third tier of proficiency in martial arts training — a green belt — becoming expert in different types of blood chokeholds — also known as sleeper holds — during his time in the service.

 A properly applied blood hold can render an opponent unconscious in as little as eight seconds, the instructor said.